 - It is rarely used – This feature is not frequently used in our daily life usage.
 Opening it only when the user needs it will be a better choice rather than keeping it always open for no reason.

 Now that you have a basic understanding of the nature of the issue, we will move on towards the methods.
 Make sure to implement these in the specific order in which they are listed to prevent any conflicts.

 Method 1: Disabling Adobe AcroTray from Task Manager

 A simple method to disable startup programs will be disabling them in Task Manager.
 Task Manager has a tab for the startup; you can easily check AcroTray in the list and disable it.
+Before proceeding, make sure that Task Manager is run as administrator.
 Below you can follow the steps to apply this method:

 - Hold Windows key and Press R to open Run, type taskmgr and Enter to open Task Manager.